SEA - SFO

 • Which airlines offer Wi-Fi service onboard planes from Seattle to San Francisco?

-Alaska Airlines, Delta, Aeromexico, and American Airlines offer inflight Wi-Fi service on the Seattle to San Francisco flight route.
+Alaska Airlines, Delta, Aeromexico, American Airlines, and Hawaiian Airlines offer inflight Wi-Fi service on the Seattle to San Francisco flight route.

 • Which aircraft models fly most regularly from Seattle to San Francisco?